 The GDA2020 datum shift will affect many tenements, particularly those described by the 1’x1’ or 5’x5’ latitude/longitude grid system (exploration licences).

-DMIRS will soon be seeking input from stakeholders about the datum upgrade and the options being considered to manage it, and will continue to keep stakeholders informed at key stages as the project progresses.
+DMIRS will soon be deciding on its course of action to address the datum upgrade, and will continue to keep stakeholders informed at key stages as the project progresses.

 If you would like to read more about datum modernisation, visit the ICSM website.

 For more information about DMIRS’s involvement please email the DMIRS GDA2020 project team at GDA2020@dmirs.wa.gov.au.